HeroQuest: Combat

-Combat involves special six-sided dice, referred to as "White Combat Dice" in the manual, each bearing 3 "skull" sides, 2 "Hero" shield sides and 1 "monster/Zargon" shield side.
+Combat involves special six-sided dice, referred to as "White Combat Dice" in the manual, each bearing 3 "skull" sides, 2 "Hero" shield sides and 1 "monster" shield side.
 The character players and the evil wizard player use the same dice, but the evil wizard player has a smaller chance of rolling their specific shield.
 The number of dice used is determined by the basic statistics of the player or monster, whether they are attacking or defending, plus any modifiers due to spells or items being carried.

 The attacker attempts to roll as many skulls as possible, and the defender as many shields as possible.
 If the attacker rolls more skulls than the defender rolls shields, the defender loses body points according to how many skulls they failed to defend.
 If a character's body point count falls to zero, they are killed and must be removed from the game.
-If there is a fellow hero in the same room or hall when the hero died, that hero may then pick up all weapons, armor, gold and any artifacts.
-At the start of the next quest a new hero can be created and then given all items.
+If there is another hero in the same room or hall when the hero died, that hero may then pick up all weapons, armor, gold and any artifacts.
+At the start of the next quest a new hero can be created (in the North American localization only, he will be given back all his items).
 If the hero dies with no other hero in the same room or hall then the monster collects all items and all are then lost forever.

 Spell casting

 The Wizard and the Elf are the only two player characters allowed to use spells, and must choose their spells from four sets of element-themed (Air, Fire, Water, Earth) spell cards, each consisting of three spells.
-A further set of 12 "Chaos Spells" is available to Zargon, but the use of those spells is restricted to special monsters.
-Spells can be broadly split into offensive, defensive, and passive varieties, and their use and effect vary greatly.
+In the North American localization, a further set of 12 "Chaos Spells" is available to Zargon, but the use of those spells is restricted to special monsters.
+Spells can be broadly split into offensive, defensive, passive varieties with their use and effect to varying degrees.
 Some spells must be played immediately before attacking or defending, and all require the target to be "visible" to the character using the game's line-of-sight rules.
 Each spell may only be cast once per quest in the base game.